Qiskit/qiskit/SECURITY.md

   `SparseObservable.from_raw_parts` has no security guarantees on untrusted input).
 * Functions that are not part of the public interface have no security guarantees.

-If these criteria are met, the general guarantees are that, for any user input:
+If these criteria are met, the programming intention is that, for any user input:

 * Qiskit will not read out-of-bounds memory, including via stack overflows.
 * Calling Qiskit functions will not abort the process.
 This rule does not yet apply to the C API.